Mahsan-a/FedSplitGAN/README.md

 ## Clinical Motivation

 Federated learning is particularly well-suited to clinical CGM data for two reasons.
 First, patient glucose records are governed by HIPAA and equivalent international frameworks, meaning centralized data pooling is often legally or institutionally infeasible.
-Second, the rare-event patient subgroup identified in real-world T1D cohorts contributes very few hypoglycemic examples per site — synthetic augmentation of this class, generated from the joint distribution learned across sites, directly addresses the class imbalance problem without data sharing.
+Second, the rare-event patient subgroup identified in real-world T1D cohorts contributes very few hypoglycemic examples per site, synthetic augmentation of this class, generated from the joint distribution learned across sites, directly addresses the class imbalance problem without data sharing.

 The datasets supported by this framework include: